sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-left-hand-walls.md

 The crack and slim groove with a new finish.

 **39. Any Old Iron (6a)**
-Climb the left wall of the corner via flake and little arete.
+Climb the left wall of the corner via flake and little arête.
 Climb as direct as possible.

 **40. Sunday Sport (6b)**
 The obvious slim corner to a belay high up.

 **41. Austin Powers (6b)**
-Climbs slim groove in arete and wall above.
+Climbs slim groove in arête and wall above.
 Can be combined with the next route.
 {.debolted}

 **42. The Big Fat Texan on a Corner (6a+ ) *&starf;***